BiancoRoyal/node-red-contrib-iiot-opcua/CONTRIBUTING.md

  - all files must have the BSD 3-Clause license in the header.
  - indent with 2-spaces, no tabs.
 No arguments.
- - follow ES6 coding standards
+ - follow ES6 or above coding standards
  - follow standard.js coding standards

 ### Update